dhuvarak-sharma/RTL-Design-And-Synthesis-Sky130/Day 2/README.md

 ## 5. Interesting Optimizations

-If we have a multi-bit input and a wider output, the synthesis tool can sometimes realize the output is just a shifted version of the input — and implement it with no gates at all (just wires).
+If there is a multi-bit input and a wider output, the synthesis tool can sometimes realize the output is just a shifted version of the input — and implement it with no gates at all (just wires).

 **Example:** A 3-bit input mapped to a 4-bit output where the output = input with a `0` appended at the MSB.
 This is equivalent to multiplying by 2, which in binary is just a left shift — no logic gates needed.